 Run-on sentences do not translate well

-Japanese to English translations can often be challenging.
+Japanese to English translation can often be challenging.
 This is because as a language, Japanese emphasizes subtleness that produces multiple phrases in run-on sentences.
 The object of these marathon sentences is dropped in at the end.
-Obviously, this does not translate well.
+Obviously, this doesn't translate well.

 Run on-sentences should be reconstructed with a single idea or thought per sentence.
 Not only will the translation be easier, but it will read better.
-Do not be shy about taking the knife to unwieldy sentences!
+Don't be shy about taking the knife to unwieldy sentences!